-Alexander Chen is the 2017 Equal Justice Works Fellow at the National Center for Lesbian Rights.
-He received his B.A. from Oxford University, his M.A. from Columbia University, and his J.D. from Harvard Law School, where he was an editor on the Harvard Law Review, a Paul and Daisy Soros Fellow, and worked on trans issues at the Department of Justice, the ACLU LGBT Rights Project, and the National Center for Transgender Equality.
+Alexander received his B.A. from Oxford University, his M.A. from Columbia University, and his J.D. from Harvard Law School, where he was the first openly transgender editor of the Harvard Law Review, a Paul and Daisy Soros Fellow, and worked on trans issues at the Department of Justice, the ACLU LGBT Rights Project, and the National Center for Transgender Equality.
 He clerked on the Ninth Circuit for the Hon.
 M. Margaret McKeown, and in the Southern District of California for the Hon.
 Gonzalo P. Curiel.

 Ezra Cukor is a Staff Attorney at the New York City Commission on Human Rights.
 Previously, as a Staff Attorney at the LGBTQ Law Project at New York Legal Assistance Group, Cukor represented low-income LGBTQ New Yorkers in employment, housing, and name change matters.
 Cukor has a JD from Harvard Law School and BA from Wesleyan University.

 Aisha N. Davis, Esq., is a fellow at Loevy & Loevy and was born in Washington, DC and raised in Maryland.
 After attending Washington & Lee University in Lexington, VA, she went on to Columbia Law School and the University of London’s School of Oriental and African Studies for her JD and LLM, respectively.